-The greater Detroit region is home to several airports that provide both passenger and cargo flights to a host of domestic and international destinations.
-Airports farther afield in Windsor, Ontario; Toledo, Ohio; and Flint, Michigan, give Detroit area residents even more airport choices that can help folks cut travel time, save money and fly with just a little stress.
-Look into your options; you might find an airport that suits you better than your current go-to.
+The greater Detroit region is home to several airports that provide passenger and cargo flights to a host of domestic and international destinations.
+Airports farther afield in Windsor, Ontario, as well as Toledo, Ohio, and Flint, Michigan, give Detroit area residents more choices that may let travelers cut travel time, save money and fly with just a little less stress.

 01 of 08

 Detroit Metropolitan Wayne County Airport (DTW) is located in Romulus, Michigan, just southeast of the I-94 and I-275 interchange.
 Detroit Metro, the shorthand for this major regional transportation nexus, is one of the nation's largest airports.
-It has six runways, two major terminals with attached parking structures and 145 gates, and it provides transportation to 160 domestic and international destinations.
+It has six runways, two major terminals with attached parking structures and 145 gates, and provides services to 160 domestic and international destinations.

-While several major airlines operate out of Detroit Metro Airport, including Spirit Airlines and Southwest Airlines, Delta Air Lines offers the largest number of flights, to both national and international destinations.
+While several major airlines operate out of Detroit Metro Airport, including Spirit Airlines and Southwest Airlines, it's Delta Air Lines that offers the largest number of flights to domestic and international destinations.
 The airport also serves plenty of cargo and charter flights.

 02 of 08

-Bishop International Airport (FNT) in Flint is located near several freeways and bills itself as having the “lowest average airfares in Michigan.”
-The airport has a state-of-the-art passenger terminal and is designed for easy in-and-out access.
-It also hosts flights for several major airlines, including American Airlines, Delta, Southwest and United Airlines .
+Bishop International Airport (FNT) in Flint bills itself as having the “lowest average airfares in Michigan.”
+The airport passenger terminal received a massive renovation in 2012 and is designed for easy in-and-out access.
+It also hosts flights for several major airlines, including American Airlines, Delta, Southwest, and United Airlines.

 03 of 08

-Lansing's Capital Region International Airport (LAN) dates to 1929.
-These days it has nine gates used by Delta, United and Sun Country Airlines.
-Destinations served by the three airlines include Detroit, Chicago, Minneapolis, Atlanta and Washington, D.C., as well as nonstop service to Cancun, Mexico, with Apple Vacations, which calls itself America's "No. 1 tour operator."
-The airport also provides cargo, corporate and general aviation services.
+Lansing's Capital Region International Airport (LAN) dates back to 1929.
+It's grown to include nine gates used by Delta, United and Sun Country Airlines.
+Destinations served by the three airlines include Detroit, Chicago, Minneapolis, Atlanta and Washington, D.C., and even includes nonstop service to Cancun, Mexico, to allow locals to escape the freezing winters.
+The airport also provides cargo, corporate, and general aviation services.

 04 of 08